Vulnerable Road Users

 Be a polite, courteous and considerate driver.
 Take responsibility for your actions!

 The British Horse Society safety Campaign – DEAD SLOW – seeks to educate drivers on how to safely pass horses on the road.
-Watch the video here.
+Checkout their virtual reality film showing how to safely overtake horses, below.